 Let’s watch this video to get a better idea of how it works in Kentico 11:

 So, what do you think?
 Do you see the light at the end of the tunnel?
 Let us know in the comments!
+The topic of GDPR is one that is dear to our hearts.
+Check out some of the critical points you should be addressing here.

 DISCLAIMER: All data and information provided in this blog post are for informational purposes only.
 Kentico makes no representations as to the accuracy, completeness, currentness, suitability, or validity of any information contained herein.
 We recommend consulting with a lawyer for any legal advice pertaining to GDPR compliance.